 If your child is made an offer to one school and also had a score high enough for a lower choice school, the lower choice school will be shown as 'Not applicable'.

-A response form will be included for students with offers.
+A response form will be provided for students with offers.
 A due date for return will be noted on the form, usually within two weeks.
 You will not receive a response form if you are advised that your child is on a reserve list only.

-Scores information will be provided for most applicants.
-It will show the raw scores used to calculate the placement score.
+Score information will be provided for most applicants.
+In most cases it will show components used to calculate the placement score.

-If you receive an offer or reserve place you will be sent a Placement outcome information bulletin (PDF 41KB) explaining what each type of outcome means and what you need to do.
+If you receive an offer or reserve place you will be sent a Placement outcome information bulletin explaining the terms used and the next steps in the placement process.